gretazas/pyramid/README.md

 # Features

-- First feature in this app is printed Welcome message
+- The first feature in this app is a printed Welcome message.
-- First interactive feature in this app is to choose a level.
-Easy/ Hard
+- The first interactive feature in this app is to choose a level.
+Easy/ Hard.
-- Then the board is printed along with scores
+- Then the board is printed along with scores.
-- Then fallowed by making the move using inputs only if Player chose easy level
+- Then followed by making the move using inputs only if the Player chose easy level.
-     - It is easy, because in this case Player starts and ends the game
+     - It is easy because in this case the Player starts and ends the game.
-     - It gives a chance to earn extra points
+     - It gives a chance to earn extra points.
-- Or Bot randomly choosing position on board if level is hard
+- Or the Bot randomly chooses a position on board if a level is hard.
-    - It is hard because in this case Bot starts and ends the game.
+    - It is hard because in this case the Bot starts and ends the game.
-    - Player must predict Bot's last moves in order to earn higher score
+    - Player must predict the Bot's last moves to earn a higher score.
-- Printed score update
+- Printed score update.
-- Printed inforamtion is maintainig with each score:<p style="font-size:12px;">(There could be multiple line score at the same time)</p>
+- Printed information is maintaining with each score:<p style="font-size:12px;">(There could be multiple line score at the same time)</p>
     - In Rows
     - In Columns
     - In Diagonals
-- Changing active players after each move
+- Changing active players after each move.
-- Print at the end of game with accouncing message stating your win/loss
+- Print at the end of the game with announcing message stating your win/loss.

 # Future feature

-In the future i would like to add one more level of difficulty and add bots logic where it could see potentional in scoring more points with certain position moves.
+* In the future I would like to add one more level of difficulty and add bots logic where it could see potential in scoring more points with certain position moves.
+* Specify the board when conditioning if 'o' not in line, so could eliminate rows of lines in board.

 <p align="right">(<a href="#top">Back to top</a>)</p>

 # Deployment

-This project was deployed using personal Heroku account.
+This project was deployed using a personal Heroku account.

 Steps for deployment:
 - Fork or clone this repository
 - Create a new Heroku app
-- Set the builtpacks to Python and NodeJS in the order
+- Set the buildpacks to Python and NodeJS in the order
-- Link the Heroku app to repository
+- Link the Heroku app to the repository
 - Click on **Deploy**

 How to Fork a Repository: